 Resolution and Speed of 3d printer

-The 3d printing cosplay resolution and speed are what determine the print quality of the best 3d printer.
+The 3d printing cosplay resolution and speed are what determine the print standard of the best 3d printer.
 To understand both cosplay units, you should know that a 3d printer builds an object in layers.
 The layer resolution is a measurement of the thickness of each layer.
 The thinner the layers, the smoother the printed surface will be, yet the more time it’ll take to finish the project.

 If you’re picking the best 3D printer for cosplay, that means time isn’t a crucial aspect since mostly there are no last-minute projects or delivery dates for clients.
-However, high print quality is a must, so picking a 3d printer with a higher resolution won’t be much of a compromise.
+However, high print standard is a must, so picking a 3d printer with a higher resolution won’t be much of a compromise.

 Time to Get Creative with 3d printing